 Qur'ān: this is for him whose family dwells not near the Sacred Mosque: This order of enjoying by the 'umrah for the hajj is for the non-resident, i.e. the person who dwells not less than twelve miles away from the Sacred Mosque.
-His family (ahluh, الهله)) here means his dependents, like his wife and children.
+His family (ahluh,) here means his dependents, like his wife and children.
 The non-resident has been described as he whose family dwells not near the Sacred Mosque.
 It is a very fine way of expression as it not only promulgates the law but explains its reason also; and that reason is to lighten the burden.
 The pilgrims who come from far off places for the hajj have to undergo all kinds of troubles, hardships and difficulties during the journey; and when they reach Mecca, they are tired and worn out.
 They naturally need a place to rest and recuperate.
 Usually, one gets this rest with his family, but here is a pilgrim whose family dwells not near the Sacred Mosque.
-Therefore, Allāh ordained for him enjoyment (tamattu', libai); he may enjoy himself after completing the 'umrah upto the time of hajj and then may raise his voice in talbiyah (الثلبيه), i.e. he may wear the $ihr\bar{a}m$ of hajj from the Sacred Mosque without going back to an appointed place for that purpose.
+Therefore, Allāh ordained for him enjoyment

+التّمتّع (tamattu',); he himself may enjoy after completing 'umrah the the up time to and then may raise his voice in talbiyah (التَّلبيه of hajj may wear the ihrām of hajj from the Sacred Mosque without going back to an appointed place for that purpose.